Skip to content

 An AI system predicts recidivism more accurately than human judges, but its training data contains historical racial biases.

-Analysis within The Tao of Lucidity: The transparency principle requires that the system be comprehensible; its training data and decision logic must be disclosed.
+Analysis within The Tao of Lucidity: The transparency principle requires that the system be comprehensible and open to legitimate review; its training data and decision logic cannot remain entirely opaque.
 The dignity principle requires that persons not be treated merely as statistical probabilities; a person is not their “recidivism risk score.”
 The diversity principle warns against algorithms that calcify historical biases into systemic discrimination.
 The human judgment principle requires that final sentencing be made by humans.

-But a tension emerges: if human judges’ biases are worse than the AI’s (research shows human judges are significantly affected by fatigue, mood, and implicit bias2), does “the irreplaceability of human judgment” still hold?
+But a tension emerges: if human judges’ biases are worse than the AI’s (one influential and debated study suggests that judicial decisions can be affected by fatigue, mood, and other low-level conditions2), does “the irreplaceability of human judgment” still hold?

 Case Two: Transparency vs. Security